canonical/netplan/doc/netplan-yaml.md

 **Purpose**: Use the `vlans` key to create VLAN interfaces.

-**Structure**: The key consists of a mapping of VLAN names.
+**Structure**: The key consists of a mapping of VLAN interface names.
 The interface used in the `link` option (`enp5s0` in the example below) must also be defined in the Netplan configuration.
-The general configuration structure for bridges is shown below.
+The general configuration structure for Vlans is shown below.

 ```yaml
 network: